University of California exchange programme

 Apply for an exchange

-You could apply for exchange studies at the University of California for the academic year 2022–2023 between 15 October and 1 November 2021.
-Applications are now closed and will reopen next autumn.
+You can apply for exchange studies at the University of California for the academic year 2023–2024 between 1–15 November 2022.

 The application instructions for the previous application period can be used for reference.